jsqrt/parcel-namer-sorter/README.md

 # parcer-namer-sorter

-Parcel plugin for parcel for file-reconstructing and remove hash in build directory.
+Parcel plugin for file-reconstructing and remove hash in build directory.
 Hashes will stay in dist for optimization reasons.

 Created for vanilla HTML/CSS bundles.